jakenguyen0118/joebot/project-worksheet.md

     - Link to HW Submission
 - Command: bonuslecture (SEIR831 Specific)
     - List of all our bonus lectures during project week
+- Command: weather
+    - Enter a zipcode along with the weather command to get weather info
 - Command: exit
     - Link to our favorite thing to do...
 Filling out exit tickets
 - Command: saveme